Jul 10, 2021 | 3 Steps To Find Your Edge in the Job Market: On The Ontology of Value Model.

 Figure 1 The circulation of value (and money) in the society.
 Both value and money flow in the society like a river.
 Value always comes first, money follows.
 The government’s role is redistributing funds from prolific value sources to the areas of the job market that need financial supply (non-profits and individuals who do not create profitable value at the moment).
 G: the government.
 P: public institutions.
 B: businesses.
 D: the disabled.
 R: retirees.
 U: the unemployed.
 F: freelancers.
 E: employees.
 C: clients.
 Green: value.
 Red: money.

 Well, this question should be self-explanatory by now!
-To improve on your career management and find the sweet spot in the job market where you will best develop yourself, you need to figure out where and how you can produce the most value.
+To improve on your career management and find the sweet spot in the job market where you will best develop yourself, you need to figure out where and how you can produce the most value, working also on your professional development.

 What does this mean in practice?
 Well, there are three components to it (Figure 2).
 Firstly, you need to find your core competencies.
 Watch out: these competences don’t necessarily need to have much to do with the professional activities that you are spending the most time on at work!
 Core competencies relate to your biggest strengths and activities most joyful to you – as these skills you will develop best in the long run.

 Core competencies can be those of your talents that you would never place on your resume, such as “the ability to listen,” “strong work ethic,” or “the ability to learn something new in every situation, even while standing in a queue to a grocery store.”
-It’s not necessarily what you communicate to the hiring manager in the recruitment process – it’s what you know about yourself, and what helps you make career decisions.
+It’s not necessarily what you communicate to the hiring manager in the recruitment process – it’s what you know about yourself, and what helps you make career decisions and build your career path.

 Also, most white collar jobs will require juggling multiple roles.
 The whole difficulty is to develop a strong work ethic, and find a position where the portfolio of roles that you need to play well corresponds with your natural potential.
 Please also find more information dedicated to discovering your profile as a value builder in the blog post “How Do We Build Value in the Job Market?
 Alfred Adler’s Theory and How You Can Profit From It.”